BOTOX® and Surgical Options for Migraine Headache Relief

 Fast forward six years later – now we promote Botox® as a very effective treatment for many patients.
-Those patients that benefit from injections report they now can get through their day, being productive at work, taking care of family duties, and even resuming an exercise regimen, things that were not possible prior.
+Those patients that benefit from injections report they can now get through their day, being productive at work, taking care of family duties, and even resuming an exercise regimen, things that were not possible prior.

 Botox® therapy for migraines is best performed every three months as a series of injections into suspected migraine “trigger points”.
-I find that patients notice the most significant improvements over successive treatments and that is why I do not deter patients from getting follow-up injections even if the first or second sessions do not result in much change.
+I find that patients notice the most significant improvements over successive treatments, and that is why I do not deter patients from getting follow-up injections, even if the first or second sessions do not result in much change.
 The injections are relatively painless and can be performed with minimal concern for pronounced bruising or swelling.

-Obviously, not every migraine sufferer will benefit from this form of therapy, however it may be worth investigating Botox® therapy for migraines if you, or someone you know is suffering the chronic effects of this common, debilitating condition.
+Obviously, not every migraine sufferer will benefit from this form of therapy, however, it may be worth investigating Botox® therapy for migraines if you, or someone you know, is suffering the chronic effects of this common, debilitating condition.

 About the Author: Dr. Matthew Kaufman

-A fellow of the American College of Surgeons, Dr. Matthew R. Kaufman, MD, specializes in nerve decompression, phrenic nerve surgery and ventilator dependency.
-Highly regarded in his field, Dr. Kaufman has appeared on The Oprah Winfrey Show, Good Morning America, Discovery Health and CBS News.
+A fellow of the American College of Surgeons, Dr. Matthew R. Kaufman, MD, specializes in nerve decompression, phrenic nerve surgery, and ventilator dependency.
+Highly regarded in his field, Dr. Kaufman has appeared on The Oprah Winfrey Show, Good Morning America, Discovery Health, and CBS News.